Large Research Grants

 - The prospect that the project might lead to external grants in the future

-ISLA encourages faculty to use the services of the Center for Social Research, which provides support for improving the quality and efficiency of social research.
-CSR’s staff specialize in statistical analysis, survey design and implementation, and data acquisition and management.
-For more information, visit the CSR website or contact Managing Director, Kate E. Mueller by email or at (574) 631-6166.
+ISLA encourages faculty to use the services of the Center for Social Science Research, which provides support for improving the quality and efficiency of social science research.
+CSSR’s staff specialize in statistical analysis, survey design and implementation, and data acquisition and management.
+For more information, visit the CSSR website or contact Director Brian J. Fogarty by email or at (574) 631-6166.